Macintosh History

 Like the Apple Watch, I didn’t immediately jump on the Apple TV, but have been a satisfied user of these models:

-• 4th Generation with Siri Remote—The 2nd and 3rd generation models intrigued me, but never quite enough to actually buy them.
+- 4th Generation with Siri Remote (Apple TV HD)—The 2nd and 3rd generation models intrigued me, but never quite enough to actually buy them.
 But when the 4th generation came out with the all new tvOS that ran various apps, I was totally on board.
 Contrary to popular opinion, I didn’t mind the original Siri remote.
 Worked well enough for me.
-I still have this box which is connected to a small TV in the guest bedroom.
+I still have this model.
+Normally sits on a shelf but I took it with me to a beach condo rental for an anniversary trip so my wife and I could watch some shows/movies.

 Workplace Macintosh History